maxharlow/tutorials/working-with-geographical-data/README.md

 So whilst BNG, a projected coordinate reference system, is particulary good at representing Great Britain, it is useless for anywhere else in the world.
 Most tools expect data to use a different system, a geographical coordinate reference system called WGS84, or the World Geodetic System.
 (So-named because the latest version is based on measurements of the Earth taken in 1984.)
 This system works well for locations across the globe.

 **Aside:** Given that BNG is a projected coordinate reference system, you might be wondering what it is based on.
-It uses a geographical coordinate reference system called OSGB36, along with the [transverse mercator projection] (https://en.wikipedia.org/wiki/Transverse_Mercator_projection).
+It uses a geographical coordinate reference system called OSGB36, along with the [transverse mercator projection](https://en.wikipedia.org/wiki/Transverse_Mercator_projection).

 So we know that our data uses BNG, and we need to convert it to WGS84.
 Let's create a new rule to do that: